pluggedspace/Bordercash-blog/content/posts/2025-05-12-BorderCash-The-Future-of-African-Finance-Has-No-Borders.md

 - Many Africans remain unbanked or underbanked
 - Crypto adoption grows—but real-world utility remains limited

-BorderCash solves these challenges by offering an all-in-one wallet that bridges local and global finance.
+Border Cash solves these challenges by offering an all-in-one wallet that bridges local and global finance.
 """

 [[sections]]
-title = "What Is BorderCash?"
-content = """
+title = "What Is Border Cash?" content = """
-BorderCash is a multi-currency digital wallet with built-in investment tools, cross-border payments, crypto support, and utility services—tailored for African users.
+Border Cash is a multi-currency digital wallet with built-in investment tools, cross-border payments, crypto support, and utility services—tailored for African users.

-Whether you're a remote worker getting paid in USD, a trader paying international suppliers, or a student receiving funds from home, BorderCash gives you:
+Whether you're a remote worker getting paid in USD, a trader paying international suppliers, or a student receiving funds from home, Border Cash gives you:

 - A secure, mobile-first wallet
 - Access to USD investments